imalimin/HardwareVideoCodec/README.md

-# HardwareVideoCodec
+# HWVC(HardwareVideoCodec)
 [ ![Download](https://api.bintray.com/packages/lmylr/maven/hardwarevideocodec/images/download.svg) ](https://bintray.com/lmylr/maven/hardwarevideocodec/_latestVersion)

-HardwareVideoCodec is an efficient video encoding library for Android.
+HWVC is an efficient video encoding library for Android.
 Supports `software` and `hardware` encode.
 With it, you can encode a video at any resolution, no longer need to care about camera resolution.
 Everything is so easy.

 ![ScreenRecord_1](https://github.com/lmylr/HardwareVideoCodec/blob/master/images/ScreenRecord_1.gif)